Unwilling to wait, poorer countries seek their own vaccines - WTMJ

 COVAX hopes to start sending its first vaccine batches to Africa later this month, but those plans are subject to change depending on manufacturers’ production capacities and countries’ immunization plans.

-Mexico began vaccinating health workers in December because of a direct purchase agreement with Pfizer.
-In recent weeks, the country has been forced to turn to Russia’s Sputnik V vaccine, which was expected to arrive next week, even though it has not been approved by Mexican regulators.
+Mexico began vaccinating health workers in December because of a direct purchase agreement with Pfizer, but progress has been slow.
+In recent weeks, the country gave emergency approval to Russia’s Sputnik V vaccine but said the first batches weren’t due until sometime later this month.

 Kate Elder, senior vaccines policy adviser at Doctors Without Borders, said developing countries should not be criticized for securing private vaccine deals since that is precisely what rich countries did last year.